verbb/postie/docs/get-started/upgrading-from-v3.md

 Old | What to do instead
 --- | ---
-| `hasCpSection` | No configurable settings are available on non-development environments.
 | `applyFreeShipping` | Free shipping is always applied is applicable.
 | `displayDebug` | Use the new Postie Yii Debug pane.
 | `displayErrors` | Use the new Postie Yii Debug pane.